kaisenlinux/hyfetch/README.md

 ### Running Updated Original Neofetch

-This repo also serves as an updated version of the original `neofetch` since the upstream [dylanaraps/neofetch](https://github.com/dylanaraps/neofetch) doesn't seem to be maintained anymore (as of Oct 27, 2023, the original repo hasn't merged a pull request for almost 2 years).
+This repo also serves as an updated version of the original `neofetch` since the upstream [dylanaraps/neofetch](https://github.com/dylanaraps/neofetch) isn't maintained anymore and has been archived.
 If you only want to use the updated neofetch without pride flags, you can use the `neofetch` script from this repo.
 To prevent command name conflict, I call it `neowofetch` :)

 * Method 1: `pip install -U hyfetch` then run `neowofetch`
 * Method 2: `npx neowofetch`
-* Method 3: `P="$HOME/.local/bin/neowofetch" curl -L nf.hydev.org -o $P && chmod +x $P`
+* Method 3: `P="$HOME/.local/bin/neowofetch" && curl -L nf.hydev.org -o "$P" && chmod +x "$P"`
 * Method 4: Run without install `bash <(curl -sL nf.hydev.org)`